paulshorey/ps-nyc/www/square/snake/README.md

 Source code is available here: https://github.com/patorjk/JavaScript-Snake

-MODIFIED for DEVICES & CLICK / TAP EVENTS:
+MODIFIED for MOBILE DEVICES + CLICK / TAP controls:
 By Paul Shorey
 http://paulshorey.com
-Sample project for Squarespaces.com

 This was a fun project, still need to: